6.3. Telescope aberrations and object type

 For any given nominal aberration, the effect on image quality perceived by the eye will depend on several factors.
 The most important are:

 It will be helpful to clarify some basic terminology.
 While the effect of diffraction is often treated as something different than the effect of aberrations, it is in fact one same phenomenon.
 What is usually called "diffraction" is the diffraction in aberration-free aperture.
-However, aberrated apertures also produce diffraction pattern - and so do obstructed apertures - it only has different properties.
+However, aberrated apertures merely modify this pattern - and so do obstructed apertures - into another one with different properties.
 In general, we can say that optical aberrations worsen diffraction effect, and that it is at its minimum in an aberration-free (still not "perfect") aperture.

 How much optical aberrations affect image quality is directly dependant on image magnification.
 Large aberrations may be entirely invisible at low magnifications and, vice versa, quite small aberrations may noticeably impair image quality at high magnifications.
 In order to establish some general guidelines in respect to the effect of aberrations, it is necessary to start with the visibility of diffraction effects in a perfect aperture.